Snail Mucin: Miracle Ingredient or Slimy, Over-Hyped Trend?

 by Heather Smith on Feb 03, 2023

-Have you heard of the skincare trend that's been sliming its way into the beauty industry?
 Snail mucin, also called snail slime, has become an increasingly popular choice for people looking to get their glow on.
-It may sound like something out of a horror movie, but this powerful ingredient could be what your skin needs.
+To some, it may sound like something out of a horror movie, but this powerful ingredient could be what your skin needs.

 Even though I know how snail mucin works and why it benefits the skin, I still prefer vegan ingredients when putting together my daily routine.
 But if you're curious about this gooey secret weapon, read on.